Free Debt Consultations in Ontario

 We are rated 4.7 stars on ResellerRatings.com

 Constant calls from creditors are a sign that your debts are piling up and need to be dealt with.
 Creditors are required by law to stop collection actions once you file a consumer proposal or bankruptcy.
-If you can’t make payments, it’s in your best interest to meet with your Licensed Insolvency Trustee (previously known as a Trustee in Bankruptcy), at Harris & Partners, understand your options and present your creditors with a solution for the payment of your debt.
-Harris & Partners offers free consultations to help you begin getting control of your finances.
+If you have money worries and can’t make payments, it’s in your best interest to meet with your Licensed Insolvency Trustee (previously known as a Trustee in Bankruptcy), at Harris & Partners, to understand your options and present your creditors with a solution for the payment of your debt.
+Harris & Partners provides expert advice and free consultations to help you begin getting control of your finances.

 A collection agency is allowed to call you about your debts and they will not tell you what your rights are.
 Generally, they have to call during reasonable hours (7 AM to 9 PM).
 It is up to you to know your rights.